 Towering 604 metres above the stunning Lysefjord, the first time I saw the Pulpit Rock on Instagram, I knew I MUST get there.
-In fact, a huge part of my first Norwegian trip was centered around this hike in Preikestolen, other than visiting Bergen and doing Norway In A Nutshell (which I’ll definitely write about)!
+In fact, a huge part of my first Norwegian trip was centered around this hike in Preikestolen, other than visiting Bergen and doing Norway In A Nutshell (the most overwhelming day I had in Norway!)!

 Pulpit Rock in Norway – Everyone flocks to hike it